Attendance & Punctuality

 The school acknowledges that, from time to time, some parents will want to take their children out of school for holidays.

 However, it is equally important that children attend school regularly to achieve their full potential.
 Children who miss out on school can feel vulnerable and left behind.
-Family requested absence in term-time is very disruptive and can seriously affect the child’s education.
+Family requested absence in term time is very disruptive and can seriously affect the child’s education.
 On average, children who miss 17 or more days in a school year lose one full grade in their GCSEs.

 Absence in term-time will not generally be authorised under the following circumstances: